In this post we are going to talk to you about the olive bud extract, which is a real panacea to cleanse the blood of fats and protect the arteries

 It is from the maceration of young fresh olive shoots that the olive bud extract is obtained and its organotropism is on the arterial vessels and the lipid and carbohydrate metabolism.
 It is only since the last century that these properties have been learned through controlled clinical studies.

 Olive bud extract: properties and use

 The olive bud extract has cholesterol-lowering and hypotensive properties.
-In particular, it has the peculiarity of associating the hypertensive action with the protection from the arteriosclerotic risk of the endothelium of the arteries, because Olea naturally lowers the blood cholesterol rate.
+In particular, it has the peculiarity of associating the hypertensive action with the protection from the arteriosclerotic risk of the endothelium of the arteries, in that Olea naturally lowers the blood cholesterol rate.
 These characteristics make it an excellent remedy in the prevention and treatment of arteriosclerosis.

-Olive bud extract: dosage
+Olive bud extract: dosage and contraindications

 It is recommended to take 50 drops of olive bud extract diluted in water and sipped slowly 1-2 times a day before the main meal for at least 2 consecutive months and one repetition after 15 days of interval.
 If combined with other bud extractives, it is advisable to take the olive bud extract in the morning before breakfast and the others in the evening before dinner.